ros2/ros2_documentation/source/Get-Started/Installation/RMW-Implementations/DDS-Implementations/Working-with-eProsima-Fast-DDS.rst

 =======================================

 .. short-description::
-   eProsima Fast DDS is a complete open-source DDS implementation for real-time embedded architectures and operating systems.
+   eProsima Fast DDS is a complete open-source Data Distribution Service (DDS) implementation for real-time embedded architectures and operating systems.
    This article describes how to install ``rmw_fastrtps_cpp``, select it as your active RMW implementation, and verify that it is working.
    After you follow these steps, you can run ROS nodes using eProsima Fast DDS.